SevanBadal/box/readme.md

         - `receiver`::Text (setup as foreign key on channel if you want)
         - `sender`::Text  (setup as foreign key on channel if you want)
         - `channel`::Text
-- file in your own keys in the `.env` file
+- fill in your own keys in the `.env` file

 ex:
 ```bash